 What is competency-based pay?

-What are the five main elements of a competency-based pay plan?
+What are the five main elements of competency-based pay?

 The five main components of a competency-based pay plan are as follows:

 1. Establish competency development requirements: